arhat-dev/dukkha-presets/templates/image/README.md

     variables:
       base_name: example.com/my-repo/my-app

-      # Defaults to matrix.kernel first, then host.Kernel, finally linux
+      # Defaults to matrix.kernel first, then host.kernel, finally linux
       kernel: linux

-      # Defaults to matrix.arch first, then host.Arch, finally amd64
+      # Defaults to matrix.arch first, then host.arch, finally amd64
       arch: amd64

       # Version should follow semantic versioning style (prefix `v` will be trimed)
       #
       # Defaults to matrix.version first
       #       then env.VERSION
-      #       then env.GIT_TAG
+      #       then git.tag
-      #       then env.GIT_BRANCH (normalized as kebab-case)
+      #       then git.branch (normalized as kebab-case)
-      #       then env.GIT_COMMIT[0:8]
+      #       then git.commit[0:8]
       #       finally "unknown"
       version: "1.0.1"